What's your latest news?

 my home office

 In high school, being a night person made it really hard to get up in the morning.
-I stayed up reading way too late and was dragging the next day.
-Now that I work at home (like a boss), I've arranged my work schedule so that most of my writing time happens in the afternoon when I feel the most energetic.
+I stayed up reading way too late and was beyond exhausted the next day.
+Now that I work at home (like a boss), I've arranged my work schedule so that most of my writing time happens in the afternoon when I feel more energetic.
 If I'm working on a new book, I'll write for about five hours a day.
 But I can easily work a 12-hour day or more if I'm on deadline.
 My gym classes are at night.
-For the past few years I've been doing Zumba, Bodypump, and Core.
-I think it's important to balance sitting in front of a screen all day with working out.
-And of course I read every night!
+For the past few years I've been doing Power Dance, Bodypump, and yoga.
+I think it's important for wellness to balance sitting in front of a screen with mindful movement.
+And of course I still read every night.